Luos-io/Documentation/src/index.md

 &#8594; You can control your devices through a [Gate](/pages/high/modules_list/gate.md) module using [Pyluos](/pages/high/pyluos.md).

 If you have questions about a specific topic, you can refer or ask it on the <a href="https://community.luos.io" target="_blank">Luos' Forum</a>.
 And if you have suggestions about this documentation don't hesitate to create pull requests.

+<small>Luos is free for non-commercial use.
+It's protected by a license that <a href="https://github.com/Luos-io/Luos/blob/master/LICENSE.md" target="_blank">you can consult here</a>.</small>

 <div class="cust_edit_page"><a href="https://{{gh_path}}/index.md">Edit this page</a></div>